30 Ways to Strengthen Your Heart

 Poor sleep can affect your cardiovascular health.
 Sleep is when the body repairs itself, including the heart.
 According to a study done by the CDC, people who slept less than 7 hours a night reported having more heart attacks—along with obesity, Type 2 diabetes and high blood pressure, conditions that lead to heart disease.

-The Remedy Rx: Experts, including the American Sleep Foundation, recommend that adults get seven to nine hours of sleep a night.
+The Rx: Experts, including the American Sleep Foundation, recommend that adults get seven to nine hours of sleep a night.

 Keep Your Teeth and Gums Healthy